cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 edited. <br />

  - **Interfaces:**
 The interfaces and lifecycle events that are defined in the current node type or its 	parents.
 You can select the implementation to occur when a lifecycle operation is executed.
-You can add a script (which has already been added to the “resources” tree on the **Resources** tab), or select a plugin’s operation implementation.
-(For information about attaching plugins to the Blueprint, click here).<!-- Insert link here --><br />
+You can add a script (which has already been added to the “resources” tree on the **Resources** tab), or select a plugin’s operation implementation. <br />

  - **Relationships:**
 The relationships of the current node.
 You can edit the relationships by clicking on a
-		relationship connector, and changing its settings.
-(For Information about custom-type relationships, click here.)<!-- Insert link here --><br />
+		relationship connector, and changing its settings. <br />

  - **Networks and Network Components:**
 The networks and networks’ components associated with the current node.
 For example,